mkucz95/recommendation_engine/README.md

-# Recommendation Systems with IBM Watson
+# Recommendation Engine with IBM Watson
 This project was concieved in collaboration with Udacity and IBM Watson

 ## Overview
 In this project I aim to create a recommendation system for the IBM Watson community.
 The recommendation system suggests articles for users to interact.

 ### Features
 The recommender system can make recommendations in a number of ways: